bradkcrist/Pokedex/README.md

 Pokemon List (Pokemon, type, height)
-Dependencies (HTML, CSS, Javascript)
+Dependencies (HTML, CSS, Javascript, Bootstrap) []Create a list of pokemon, name, type, height using Javascript from an API []Commit any changes
-[]Create a list of pokemon, add name, type, height.
+[]Bootstrap Modal and Navigation Bar
-[]Commit any changes
+[]Lints (ESlint, Prettier, HTMLHint, Stylelint, and Live Server )